 - FIRST OFFENSE: Five (5) day out-of-school suspension.
 This suspension may be reduced to three days with attendance at a tobacco counseling session at an approved institution. - SECOND OFFENSE: Ten (10) day out-of-school suspension.
-May be reduced if student enrolls in, and attends, an approved smoking intervention clinic/counseling.
-If student does not attend intervention program, recommendation for expulsion will be made. - THIRD OFFENSE: Ten (10) day out-of-school suspension and recommendation for expulsion.
+May be reduced if a student enrolls in, and attends, an approved smoking intervention clinic/counseling.
+If a student does not attend an intervention program, a recommendation for expulsion will be made. - THIRD OFFENSE: Ten (10) day out-of-school suspension and recommendation for expulsion.